-- The WGS will serve as the AE for System Boundary Master Clearances and will hang a lock and sign on to the permit on their work group's behalf. - WGSs sign on/off and place their LOTO device on the System Boundary Master Clearance isolation lockbox on behalf of their work group or as designated by the TA (AEs always reserve the right to sign on/off and hang personal lock, if desired), and all verifications shall be completed in accordance with the implementation of the EIP process. - All keys controlling energy isolation points shall be under a lockbox or key control. - NOTE 2: System Boundary Master Clearances are planned by the Startup team to correspond to the commissioning and startup evolutions required for systems during the Project life cycle.
-System Boundary Master Clearances will often extend and be modified as new sections of systems are made ready to energize, such as in the case of instrument air header commissioning. - NOTE 3: An AE may always elect to hang their own lock or sign on to a System Boundary Master Clearance if they so choose.
+- The WGS will serve as the AE for System Boundary Master Clearances and will hang a lock and sign on to the permit on their work group's behalf - The personnel who are to be protected by the System Boundary Master Clearance and are under the WGS supervision are VERIFIED to be AE Qualified - The AE(s) under supervision of the WGS have signed on to CFN-1328 for the Startup system that requires work to be performed for protection - The AE(s) are to sign ON to the CFN-1328 once and do not sign OFF until the protection provided by the System Boundary Master Clearance is no longer needed - TA maintains CFN-1328 for each Work Group by Startup System - WGSs sign on/off and place their LOTO device on the System Boundary Master Clearance isolation lockbox on behalf of their work group or as designated by the TA, and all verifications shall be completed in accordance with the implementation of the EIP process - All keys controlling energy isolation points shall be under a lockbox or key control - NOTE 2: System Boundary Master Clearances are planned by the Construction team, coordinating with the Startup team, to correspond with the Turnover of Systems to Startup and for the commissioning and startup evolutions required for systems during the Project life cycle.
+System Boundary Master Clearances will often extend. - NOTE 3: An AE may always elect to hang their own lock or sign on to a System Boundary Master Clearance if they so choose.